 “Overcoming Anxiety,” by Jonas Kolker.
-This talk will explore the personal relationship with "the suck."
-How does one turn a diagnosis, such as generalized anxiety disorder, into activism, empowerment and coaching?
+This talk will explore the concept of “embracing the suck.”
+How does one turn a diagnosis into activism, empowerment and coaching?

 “Dyslexia and Privilege,” by Sam Coppola.
 This presentation will explore the services, particularly for learning-different individuals, that are based on economic circumstances.
 The speaker, diagnosed with dyslexia at a young age, well understands the privileges she was afforded based on paid services.

 “Educating Girls: a Global Perspective,” by Sophia Brousset.
 This talk will explore the need for girls' education to remain at the center of development discussions.
 Research will focus primarily on Peru as a case study.

 “Embracing the Façade,” by Julia Mathas.
 What does it mean to wear the mask?
 What does it mean to "be one's self?"
 This talk will explore the positive effects of constructing personae, especially during the teen years.
 Drama, psychological research and personal accounts will be incorporated into this presentation.

 “Parenting Styles,” by Scout O'Donnell.
 This talk will explore the current trends in parenting science from both a sociological perspective and the point of view of children.